desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 {:notoc}
 {:unnumbered}
 ### Recommendations

+TODO consider practicality of email notifications, or what else to do, see https://mailarchive.ietf.org/arch/msg/dnsop/aXGm1FuEPF5TV1PsVD2zK2fMBvY/

 1. For certain DS updates (see {{analysis_reporting (analysis)}}) and for DS deactivation, both the domain's technical contact and the registrant SHOULD be notified.